 When we were expecting our first baby, we knew we wanted to keep traveling.
-The first question that came up was whether our baby needed a passport to travel.
+The first question that came up was “does baby need passport to travel domestically?”.
 The answer was pretty clear, any kind of international travel would require a passport for our baby, even if our baby was just an infant.

-We also wondered if our baby needed a passport to travel domestically?
+We also wondered “does baby need passport to travel domestically?”.
 To fly domestically in the USA, a baby does not need a passport, but we should always carry our baby’s birth certificate.
 The same rules apply to fly domestically in Canada with a baby.

 How to Get an Infant Passport

 Like us your first question about travel is likely “do babies need a passport?”.
 Our daughter was three month old when we first planned to travel from Canada to Barcelona.
 We knew from our research that our baby needed a passport for this international trip.
 When crossing international borders, each child must possess their own passport or Trusted Traveler Program along with a letter of consent if not traveling with both parents.
 For children under the age of 16, parents (or guardians) need to visit the passport acceptance facility in person along with their child and the application form.

 Despite living in the digital age, a U.S. passport application is still a process that needs the actual physical attendance of both the parents and the child.
 While admittedly a little tedious, some careful planning can definitely ease the entire process for you and your baby.

 Now that you know the answer to the question: “can a baby travel without a passport?”, it’s on to the next challenge; getting that perfect picture for your baby’s passport!

 Just like with passports for adults, the list of requirements for baby passport photos is intense.
 The picture must be clear, without glasses, on a plain white or off-white background, and be taken within the last 6 months.